About the Founder

 After finishing 'Act one' of my life, and receiving a Bachelor of Arts in summer 2024, I knew that I wanted to continue performing on stage.
 However, I was ready to explore more than amateur dramatics.
 I became aware that it is difficult for up-and-coming artists, beyond the age of 18, to find opportunities that don't require a financial contribution.

-So, I have just started the process of putting together a musical theatre show that will support people moving into the second act of their life.
+So, I am putting together a musical theatre show that will support people moving into the second act of their life.
 This will allow them to develop new skills as well as providing them with their first experiences within the performance industry.

 By joining one of Act 2's productions, you would receive a fair compensation for your work as well as having the opportunity to be spotted by agents.
 My hope is that this will provide an important stepping stone between higher education and a career as a professional performer.